JunchengDong0421/JUNCHENG-DONG-ICS-FINAL-PROJECT/README.md

 Chat System:
 1. When alone, type "#game" to play by self
 2. When chatting, type "#game" to automatically start game for everybody in the group
-3. If group gamming, only those finish can each other's score
+3. If group gamming, only those finish can see each other's score
 4. Compatibility with game is well (exit is normal)

 References: